 Athens solo female travellers should keep their valuables close at all times and avoid traveling alone late at night.

 Just like in other major cities, you want to keep your wallet close.
-There are several nifty products on the market now that help hide it.
+Several nifty products are on the market now that help hide it.

 One day on a very busy shopping street in Athens I was being pretty careless and I got my wallet taken from my purse without me knowing.